Lake-Tuggeranong-College/Holocron/E Course/Certificate III in Information Technology E Course.md

 > [!important]- ICT20120 Certificate II in Applied Digital Technologies EXIT POINT
-> If you wish to complete the Certificate II (and not continue to gain the Certificate III), you **can finish** this course at this point.
+> If you wish to complete the Certificate II (and not continue to gain the Certificate III), it is possible to finish the course at this point.
 > There are 3 additional Certificate II competencies to complete.
 Please talk to your teacher about these.
 > The remaining competencies are:
 > - BSBSUS211	Participate in sustainable work practices